Yodo1Games/MAS-Documents/markdowns/integration-ios.md

 >* MAS supports iOS 9.0 and above
 >* The easiest way is to use `cocoaPods`, If you are just starting out with 'CocoaPods', please refer to its [official documentation](https://guides.cocoapods.org/using/using-cocoapods) to study how to create and use it `Podfile`

+**Important** Update MAS Rivendell SDK
+- To upgrade from an older SDK to MAS Rivendell SDK, you must remove all the contents of the old SDK
+- As the interface of the new SDK has changed a lot compared to the old SDK, please refer to the following integration documents to modify
+- In order to reduce the developer’s migration cost, we have added a `Yodo1Ads` compatible interface

 ## The Integration Steps
 ### 1. Add iOS SDK to your project
 #### 1.1 Create the `Podfile` file